martong/ycm_extra_conf.jsondb/README.md

 Note, this is not a regular vim plugin.
 This project provides an alternative ycm_extra_conf file for the famous YCM[https://github.com/Valloric/YouCompleteMe] vim plugin.

-Note2, CMAKE can generate conveniently the compilation database. [http://clang.llvm.org/docs/JSONCompilationDatabase.html] Of course it is possible to generate it with other build systems as well, since it can be just a plaing text output of the build.
+Note2, CMAKE can generate conveniently the compilation database. [http://clang.llvm.org/docs/JSONCompilationDatabase.html] Of course it is possible to generate it with other build systems as well, since it can be just a plain text output of the build.

 ##Setup
 ### Set up the environment